-If possible, examine the central spindle of your pump to make sure it isn’t becoming excessively loose.
-Under pressure, if each component has too much play, the pump may fail.
+If possible, examine your pump’s central spindle to ensure it isn’t becoming excessively loose.
+Under pressure, the pump may fail if each component has too much play.

 While you cannot tighten these components, you can swap out the bearings.
 Broken bearings typically cause looseness in the coupling and the central spindle, so if you feel that they are becoming a little sloppy, try replacing them as soon as possible.

 Indicators of Potential Problems